antipalos/cardano-puzzle/0001/README.md

 > No specific technical or protocol knowledge is required to get from these numbers to the wallet with the prize

+> Including looking thru the BIP39 list of words

 ### 3

 ![image](https://user-images.githubusercontent.com/5585355/56515210-0b18d580-6540-11e9-99e4-30998d7f2418.png)